Kayli/logspub/os.md

 - seL4 [ess-e-ell-four]
   - world's most advanced, most highly assured operating-system kernel
+  - it is also a hypervisor
+    - supports virtual machines that can run a fully fledged guest os such as linux
   - member of the L4 family of microkernels
   - written in asm, c, isabelle
   - comes with a formal, mathematical, machine-checked proof of implementation correctness